Tozzi89/FreeMyXe/README.md

 > Completely disconnect from Xbox Live and the internet before running BadUpdate
 > and do NOT reconnect, and do NOT run homebrew with an Xbox Live-enabled profile.
 > **You could risk a ban!**
+> I am not responsible for any Xbox Live console bans or account bans caused by
+> using FreeMyXe.

 ## Features